-- 2.11 As of 31 May 2022, the activities within the Year Ahead Delivery Plan are rated as follows: - 16% (15) complete - 67% (62) are on track to be delivered by original target date - 12% (11) are delayed by less than 3 months - 1% (1) will not be met within 3 months of original target date - 3% (3) are not yet due to start. - 2.12 The Performance Scorecards (included in Appendix 1) provide an analysis of the Council's performance against each of the 66 performance measures and each are given equal priority. - 2.13 Within future reports each of the measures will be rated as follows:
+- 2.10 As of 24 November 2022, the activities within the Year Ahead Delivery Plan are rated as follows: - 49% (45) complete - 39% (36) are on track to be delivered by original target date - 4% (4) are delayed by less than 3 months - 8% (7) will not be met within 3 months of original target date - 2.11 The performance scorecards included in Appendix 1 provide an analysis of the Council's performance against each of the 66 performance measures and each are given equal priority. - 2.12 Each of the measures are rated as follows:

-Status Definition ✓ Performance is on or above target. • Currently performance is not at expected levels.
+Status Definition ~ Performance is on or above target. • Currently performance is not at expected levels.
 Confidence that the target will still be achieved by year-end. × Performance is not currently on target.
-High risk that year-end target will not be achieved. Δ Target can not be assessed this quarter (ie annual measure or awaiting publication of data) • Information measure targets not applicable (ie volume/demand measures where 'good' is neither high or low)
+High risk that year-end target will not be achieved. Δ Target cannot be assessed this quarter (ie annual measure or awaiting publication of data) • Information measure targets not applicable (ie volume/demand measures where 'good' is neither high or low)

-Direction of travel Definition ↑ Performance has improved or numbers have increased. → Performance has maintained or numbers are the same. • Performance has declined or numbers have decreased. • Quarterly direction of travel not applicable.
+Direction of travel Definition

+↑ Performance or numbers have improved.

+→ Performance maintained or numbers are the same.

+• Performance or numbers have declined.

+• Quarterly direction of travel not applicable.